andychase/codebook/topics/info/privacy.md

 ========

-This Master Privacy Policy (“Privacy Policy”) explains the collection, use, and disclosure of “personal information” by Tech Store Club (“TSC”), an Oregon Non-Profit organization.
+This Master Privacy Policy (“Privacy Policy”) explains the collection, use, and disclosure of “personal information” by Snap Notes Collective (“SNC”), an Oregon Non-Profit organization.
-Unless otherwise noted on a particular site or service, this Privacy Policy applies to your use of all of the websites that Tech Store Club operates, including
+Unless otherwise noted on a particular site or service, this Privacy Policy applies to your use of all of the websites that Snap Notes Collective operates, including
-<https://codebook.snc.io>, <https://techstore.club>, as well as the products,
+<https://snc.io>, as well as the products,
 information, and services provided through the Websites (the “Services”).

-This Privacy Policy also explains our commitment to you with respect to our use and disclosure of non personal browsing and site usage data that Tech Store Club collects as the provider of the Services.
+This Privacy Policy also explains our commitment to you with respect to our use and disclosure of non personal browsing and site usage data that Snap Notes Collective collects as the provider of the Services.
 That commitment is contained in a “Data Usage Policy,” below.

 As used in this policy, “personal information” means information that